bitcrowd/heroku-buildpack-imagemagick/README.md

 heroku-buildpack-imagemagick
 =================================

+🚨 This repository is archived and will not receive maintenance from us anymore.

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick binaries into your project.
 It was forked from [this repo](https://github.com/ello/heroku-buildpack-imagemagick).

 ## How it works